 Properly casing name suffixes, like "Esq.", "Jr.", "III", or "XI", can be tricky.
 This is handled using the name suffix lookup table, Names_Suffices.

 Companies' names follow somewhat different rules than people's names do.
 They must be treated with all of the person name rules, plus an additional lookup process that uses the Names_Company table to handle such issues as acronyms and numerical prefixes.
 Examples are "3M", "AcuNext", "3com", and, by the way, "CarePrecise".
 Because company names do not come with each word in a separate field like the people's names (FirstName, MiddleName, etc.), they have to first be split apart and each word handled separately.
-For example, "Familia d'Souza Services, Inc." must be parsed, and each word tested against the Names table and Names_Cred table.
+For example, "Familia d'Souza Services, Inc." must be parsed, and each word tested for its proper casing against the Names table and Names_Cred table.

 Many names can simply be properly cased by capitalizing the first letter, and lower-casing the remainder of the name.
 But there are a lot of names, like "McBain" that must be inner-capitalized.
 The second use of the name list is to act as a lookup for the correct inner capitalization.
 In addition to the Names table, SharpMail uses a proprietary algorithm to properly inner-capitalize names that are not in the list.